No one wanted to travel with me, so I went on vacation with a total stranger

 "We've definitely formed a good friendship.
 We've also talked about taking more trips together.
 I've already booked a trip to Spain with my mom next May and Therese said she might join.

 "In fact, we have even discussed setting up a business together to help others find great deals and travel buddies.
-We're going to name it Travel Pursuit.
+We're going to name it Vacation Pursuit.
 So, watch this space!"